 4. Horizon T303 Treadmill

-If you’re tall or have a longer stride you’ll find it easy to run on this treadmill as the deck is 60” long.
+If you’re tall or have a longer stride, the 60″ deck on the Horizon T303 will be an excellent fit for you.
 This allows for HIIT workouts where you can sprint all-out during your interval training.

 This treadmill also has an impressive 12 percent incline, which will really challenge you at the touch of a button.
 It also has an LCD display screen as well as 3 LED windows that let you track your workout.
 If you use the Free AFG Pro Fitness app, then you’ll be able to control the treadmill with your tablet.